angkohtenko/Election_Analysis/README.md

 ![](https://github.com/angkohtenko/Election_Analysis/blob/main/Analysis/election_analysis_screenshot.png)

 The analysis of the election shows that:
-- There were 369,711 votes cast in this congressional election.
+- There were 369,711 cast votes in this congressional election.
 - Votes were counted in three counties:
   * Jefferson.
-There are 38,885 votes or 10,5% of the total votes in Jefferson.
+There are 38,885 votes or 10,5% of the total votes.
   * Denver.
-There are 306,055 votes or 82,8% of the total votes in Denver.
+There are 306,055 votes or 82,8% of the total votes.
   * Arapahoe.
-There are 24,801 votes or 6,7% of the total votes in Arapahoe.
+There are 24,801 votes or 6,7% of the total votes.
 - The majority of votes were in Denver - 82,8%.
 - The candidates were:
   * Charles Casper Stockham